Home » Learning English » Parts of Speech » 4 Types of Conjunctions

 5. Since we met, my life has been better.

 We can also use subordinating conjunctions in complex sentences to add depth to ideas.
 Similar to the other types of conjunctions, they show a relationship between two ideas.
-Examples include “although,” “because,” “since,” and “unless.”
+Examples include “although,” “because,” “since,” and “unless”, which are also examples of transition words.

 3. Correlative Conjunctions